Eugene, an avid self-taught DIYer and engineer, has acquired almost 40 years of experience with power/hand tools, plumbing, and woodwork.

 Using a Bow Saw: The Old Way of Cutting Logs

-Before the days of chainsaws, cross cut saws were used to cut up trees which had been felled by an axe, into manageable sections.
+Before the days of chainsaws, trees were felled with an axe and cross-cut saws used to reduce the trunks in size into manageable sections.
 These were two man saws, 5 foot or longer in length, and the work of cutting through a trunk was tough, tiring, tedious, and slow by chainsaw standards (tried it a couple of times!).

 A bow saw is a much smaller type of saw for single person use, ideal for cutting logs for a wood stove or open fireplace.
 Typically 2 to 3 feet long, it has a "C" shaped frame fitted with a blade lined with rough teeth, suitable for cutting rapidly through logs, typically 5 inches or more.
 Bow saws can also be used for tree pruning and cutting in the garden.
 These saws take a 21", 24", 30" or 36" blade.
 Bow saws are sometimes generically called "Bushmans" after a company which used to make them.